-The Committee met seven times during the period from April 2020 to the time of the dispatch of this convocation notice.
-The Committee deliberated on matters including the amount of base compensation and bonuses for each Director, as well as granting of basic points under the performance-linked compensation system.
+The Committee met seven times during the period from April 2021 to March 2022.
+The Committee deliberated on matters including the amount of base compensation and bonuses for each Director, review of officer compensation system, change in the decision process of officer compensation, selection of the chairperson of the Director Compensation Committee and compensation for chairpersons of the Director Nomination Committee and Director Compensation Committee.